lnashier/glow/examples/README.md

 go run . up fandistributsnet
 ```

-### Double Seed Funnel Network
+### Multiple Networks

-In this setup, there are two seed nodes that serve as the initial sources of information.
-These nodes funnel data
+In this setup, there are two subnetworks working independently.
-towards a central point where they converge.

 ![](shapes/subwaynet.svg)